espressif/python-binary-action/README.md

 ### Signing Windows Binaries

-If you would like to sign Windows binaries, you can set `certificate` and the action will also take care of signing all binaries.
+If you would like to sign Windows binaries, you can configure Azure Key Vault credentials and the action will automatically sign all binaries after building.
+Signing is only performed for `windows-amd64` platform builds.

-It is also recommended to use `certificate-password`.
+The action uses the [espressif/release-sign](https://github.com/espressif/release-sign) action internally, which requires Azure credentials to access a certificate stored in Azure Key Vault.
+If the Azure client secret is not set, signing will be skipped with a warning message.

-The `certificate` should be a PFX (Personal Information Exchange) certificate file encoded in base64 format.
+To enable signing, you must explicitly pass the Azure credentials as inputs from your workflow.
+Set the following secrets in your repository and pass them to the action:

 ```yaml
 - name: Build Python executable